-Cisse's path to Nations Cup glory with Senegal
+Cissé's path to Nations Cup glory with Senegal

 A no-nonsense coach who faced criticism

-This was a fifth Nations Cup for Cisse; two as a player in 2000 and 2002 and now three in a row as coach.
+This was a fifth Nations Cup for Cissé; two as a player in 2000 and 2002 and now three in a row as coach.

 It was also a vindication of the Senegalese Football Federation sticking with a man who has had to run a gauntlet of criticism, often from his own former team-mates too, yet has delivered the goods.